-The large old village of Vyatskoye has been known since the 16th century, at that time it belonged to Metropolitan Filaret (Fyodor Nikitich Romanov, the father of Mikhail Romanov, the first tsar of the Romanovs from the House of Romanov) and was a large retail outlet with two wooden churches and the capital's court.
-Later, during the 17th century, wooden churches were replaced by monumental structures, and at the end of the 19th century, stone houses, shopping malls and pavements were built.
-So the village became like a small town.
+Later, during the 17th century, wooden churches were replaced by monumental structures, and at the end of the 19th century stone houses, shopping malls and pavements were built.
 The village of Vyatskoye has been an example of tolerance for Old Believers and traditional Orthodox Churches for centuries.
 Vyatskoye village is an outstanding example of a consciously preserved traditional settlement, a representative of a culture that has become vulnerable under the influence of irreversible changes.
-This village, which developed mainly in the 18th century, represents traditional forms of rural life that were generally abolished by the agricultural revolution in the 20th century.
+This village, which developed mainly in the 18th century, represents traditional forms of rural life that were largely abolished by the agricultural revolution in the 20th century.

-Vyatskoye village is a unique urban-planning complex of the 16th and 19th centuries with more than 50 registered architectural monuments, former merchant and peasant houses, tea houses and taverns, almshouses.
-The historical and cultural heritage of Vyatka is based primarily on the planning structure of the village, which dates back almost entirely to the 18th century.
-Vyatskoye village has become a modern historical and cultural complex with ten museums and an appropriate tourist infrastructure.
-Each object reflects the unique features of the region, the identity and richness of the local culture.
+Vyatskoye village is a unique urban-planning complex of the XVI–XIX centuries with more than 50 registered architectural monuments - former merchant and peasant houses, tea houses and taverns, almshouses.
+The historical and cultural heritage of Vyatka is based primarily on the village's planning structure, which dates back almost entirely to the 18th century.

-Vyatskoye is a laureate of the National Prize "Cultural Heritage 2008", a laureate of the All–Russian Prize "Keeper of Heritage 2011".
+Vyatskoye is a laureate of the National Prize "Cultural Heritage 2008", a laureate of the All–Russian Prize "Keeper of Heritage – 2011".
 Vyatskoye village is also the first member to be included in the Association of the Most Beautiful Villages and Towns in Russia in 2015.

-The most important historical events that took place here.
+The most important historical events that took place here:

 • The first mention in the documents was in 1502.